-In addition to this work The Church in the Field Charitable Association* financed the refurbishment of the clock and the addition of a self winding mechanism.
+In addition to the work carried out by the CCT, The Church in the Field Charitable Association* financed the refurbishment of the clock and the addition of a self winding mechanism.

 Low Ham is a hamlet within the parish of High Ham near Langport in Somerset.
 Its present church, known locally as the Church in the Field, is a Grade 1 listed building and was a private chapel belonging to the Lords of the Manor since 1624.
 In 1921 it was given to the Church of England.